 Male abdominal tergite I with paired longitudinal ridges not reaching anterior margin, sternites without discal setae.

-Currently there are six species described in the genus Dactuliothrips; four are from California and two from Argentina.
+This species is closely similar to ephedra, but that was distinguished as having the pronotum with more setae and no microtrichia.
+Currently there are nine species described in the genus Dactuliothrips; five are from California and four from Argentina.

 Dactuliothrips spinosus Moulton